NEST pension fees, charges and contributions explained.

 -

 The contribution charge.
-As discussed above, the 1.8% charge is a drag that no other major provider imposes.
+As discussed above, the 1.8% charge means new money entering NEST is reduced before investment.

 -

 Limited drawdown options.
-NEST now offers basic drawdown, but the options are more limited than those available through a SIPP provider.
-If you plan to use drawdown in retirement, transferring to a dedicated drawdown provider before retirement may give you more flexibility.
+NEST now offers basic drawdown, but the options are more limited than those available through some SIPP providers.
+Dedicated drawdown providers may offer more withdrawal and investment features.
 See our pension drawdown guide for more.

 -